Talk less, work more: Congress leader Adhir Ranjan Chowdhury to new Army Chief

-Chowdhury's reaction came a day after the Congress said it does not comment on the institution of the Army
+Taking to Twitter, the opposition leader said,” @ New Army Chief, Parliament already had adopted unanimous resolution on #POK in 1994, Government is at liberty to take action and may give direction (sic).

-A day after the new Army Chief, Gen Manoj Mukund Naravane, said they were ready to act if they get orders from the political authority to take back Pakistan-occupied Kashmir, Congress leader in Lok Sabha Adhir Ranjan Chowdhury on Sunday asked the General "to talk less and work more".
+A day after the new Army Chief, Gen Manoj Mukund Naravane, said they were ready to act if they get orders from the political authority to take back Pakistan-occupied Kashmir, Congress leader in Lok Sabha Adhir Ranjan Chowdhury asked the General to "talk less and work more".

 "If you are so inclined to take action on POK, I would suggest you to confabulate with CDS, and @PMOIndia.
 Talk Less, Work More.”